So the summer came and went? Wait… Whhhhhhaaaatttttttt

 Anyone who has experienced one of those seasons will tell you that the waiting is worth it in the end.
 The Lord ALWAYS comes through for those He loves.
 And He loves YOU, dear one!

-Now I completely agree and believe that there’s a time for “being still and knowing that He is God.”
+Now I believe that there’s a time for “being still and knowing that He is God.”
 (Psalm 46:10).
 There is a time for giving Him your situation.
 But I also believe that there is a time God calls us to move in the quiet.

 So the Lord whispered to the women’s hearts and Ruth made a choice.
 She walked courageously into the quiet of the night and placed herself at the feet of Boaz believing in the provision of the loving Father.

 Ruth and Naomi found redemption, hope, and provision.
 Moses and his people won their freedom.
 These people took the same step.
 They trusted God to move what needed to be moved (literally in the Red Sea case).
-But they also took advantage of the story God was creating.
 They recognized that if they did not want to be in the same place of pain forever, they needed to step away from the pain forever.
-Sounds simple doesn’t it?
+Sounds simple, doesn’t it?

 Dear one, this man and woman moved in the quiet.
 You may be waiting on the Lord to move, but He may be waiting for YOU to move!
 Yes, He could do it all Himself and there are moments when we need to be still and recognize He is in control.
 But there are also moments when He invites us to be apart of His miracles.You may be waiting on the Lord to move, but He may be waiting for YOU to move!
 Click To Tweet